openjdk/jdk/doc/testing.md

 double click on it; enable or disable hotkeys.

 Note: restart is required to make the settings take effect.

+#### Robot API

+Most part of automated Client UI tests use Robot API to control the UI.
+Usually the default operating system settings need to be adjusted for correct work of Robot functionality.
+The detailed steps how to access and update that settings for different platforms are provided below.

+##### MacOS

+Robot functionality is not permitted to control your Mac by default starting from MacOS 10.15.
+To enable it choose Apple menu; System Settings, click Privacy & Security; select Accessibility and ensure the following apps are allowed to control your computer: `Java` and `Terminal`.
+If the tests are run from an IDE, the IDE should be granted this permission too.

+##### Windows

+On Windows there is a delay in focus transfer.
+Usually it causes automated UI test failure.
+To discard the delay type `regedit` in the Search and then select Registry Editor; navigate to the following key:
+`HKEY_CURRENT_USER\Control Panel\Desktop\ForegroundLockTimeout`; make sure
+its value is set to 0.

 ## Editing this document